 The best espresso machine is truly the King of the Kitchen.
 Various types of machine or gizmo may lay claim to the title of Best coffee maker, but for the most European aficionados and an increasing number of Americans, nothing compares to a good strong espresso.
 And for that you want the best espresso maker you can buy, whether you favour a plain shot, a latte, cappuccino or macchiato.

-Yes, espresso machines may be a little more difficult to use than pod coffee machines – well, what isn't? – and a touch more expensive, but the results are usually way more satisfying.
+Yes, espresso machines may be a little more difficult to use than a Nespresso machine or another of the entries on our best pod coffee machine top 10 – well, what isn't?
+They're also a touch more expensive, but the results are usually way more satisfying.
 Everyone in Europe knows it, and word is getting out even in America, homeland of the pour over coffee machine.

 Trouble is, there’s a bewildering surfeit of espresso machines out there and that presents a daunting challenge for anyone wishing to narrow the shopping list down to just a handful of machines.
 Well, we've got everything here from top quality domestic and manually operated hand-pump machines to larger, semi-pro behemoths.
 There's even a trio of portables knocking about for those for whom nothing but the real thing will do.

 It's also worth noting that the best bean to cup coffee machines are also, in effect espresso makers with a coffee grinder and milk frother attached to them.
 So don't rule out one of those big kitchen beasts.